nalapatt/ansible-k8s-setup/README.md

 -  ansible-playbook k8s-master.yml --extra-vars "ansible_sudo_pass=ansible123"
 -  if alright YEAAAAH!!!

+# in the kube master
+- sudo su -
 - kubectl get nodes (should see the master)
 - if error (localhost:8080 refused connection) then do this is root